RetroAppleJS/RetroAppleJS.github.io/docs/EMULATOR.md

 \* pause: freeze/unfreeze CPU

 __The 1MHz trick__
 JavaScript does not provide 1µs timing precision, but we have a workaround.
-The setInterval() function located in EMU_apple2main.js, which drives the main loop of our emulator, starts a new sequence every 10ms.
-But instead of cycling one time through the CPU emulator every 1µs, we cycle 10000 times every 0.01s or 10000/0.01 = 1M cyles/sec.
+The setInterval() function located in EMU_apple2main.js, which drives the main loop of our emulator, starts a new sequence every 100ms.
+But instead of cycling one time through the CPU emulator every 1µs, we cycle 100K times every 0.1s or 100000/0.1 = 1M cyles/sec.
 By this trick, we achieve exactly the same performance as a real Apple II at 1MHz.
-Just, all 10000 cycles are far from equally spread accross this 10ms loop.
-Most CPU's nowadays, effortlessly execute all 10000 cycles in less than one millisecond, which all sounds good, until you want to emulate 'sound'.
+Just, all 100K cycles are far from equally spread accross this 10ms loop.
+Most CPU's nowadays, effortlessly execute all 100K cycles in less than 5ms, which all sounds good, until one needs to emulate 'sound'.
 Below diagram explains the 1MHz trick visually :